The Fixed Assets Section of the Balance Sheet

 The following are terms used with fixed assets and their respective associated definitions:

 • Land – strictly the cost associated with the purchase of land.
 In general, the land has no improvements.
-This term is used in lieu of ‘Real Estate’ when specifically grouping unimproved land.
+This term is used instead of ‘Real Estate’ when specifically grouping unimproved land.

 • Buildings – this account includes the cost of the physical structure for the plant or the office facilities.
 It often includes storage facilities and warehousing issues (ramps, docks, safety rails)

-Property, Plant & Equipment – this group of fixed assets is more commonly seen with manufacturing based balance sheets.
-In effect, the ‘Fixed Assets’ section will have this line as a summation of the associated cost tied to purchase the land, construct the facility and install the associated manufacturing line of equipment including the warehouse items.
+Property, Plant & Equipment – this group of fixed assets is more commonly seen with manufacturing-based balance sheets.
+In effect, the ‘Fixed Assets’ section will have this line as a summation of the associated cost tied to purchasing the land, constructing the facility, and installing the associated manufacturing line of equipment, including the warehouse items.

 Transportation – this term is used for all tractors, trailers, trucks, autos, and other forms of transportation items (aircraft, marine, and rail cars).